nickyreinert/videoOrga/README.md

 **What happens:**
 1. Extracts 8 frames from the video
-2. Analyzes them with AI (BLIP model)
+2. Analyzes them with AI (Multimodal LLM)
 3. Generates descriptive tags
 4. Extracts 3 thumbnail previews
 5. Parses datetime from filename (if available)